junxit/us-congress-bills-119/bill.md

 ## § 2.
 Clarification of general solicitation

+- **(a)** *Definitions* For purposes of this section and the revision of rules required under this section:
-- **(a)** *Angel investor group defined* The term angel investor group means any group that—
+  - **(1)** *Angel investor group* The term angel investor group means any group that—
-  - **(1)** is composed of accredited investors;
+    - **(A)** is composed of accredited investors interested in investing personal capital in early-stage companies;
-  - **(2)** holds regular meetings and has defined processes and procedures for making investment decisions, either individually or among the membership of the group as a whole; and
+    - **(B)** holds regular meetings and has defined processes and procedures for making investment decisions, either individually or among the membership of the group as a whole; and
-  - **(3)** is neither associated nor affiliated with brokers, dealers, or investment advisers.
+    - **(C)** is neither associated nor affiliated with brokers, dealers, or investment advisers.
+  - **(2)** *Issuer* The term issuer means an issuer that is a business, is not in bankruptcy or receivership, is not an investment company, and is not a blank check, blind pool, or shell company.
-- **(b)** *In general* Not later than 6 months after the date of enactment of this Act, the Securities and Exchange Commission shall revise Regulation D (17 CFR 230.500 et seq.) to specify that the prohibition against general solicitation or general advertising contained in section 230.502(c) of title 17, Code of Federal Regulations, shall not apply to a presentation or other communication made by or on behalf of an issuer which is made at an event in which more than one issuer participates—
+- **(b)** *In general* Not later than 6 months after the date of enactment of this Act, the Securities and Exchange Commission shall revise Regulation D (17 CFR 230.500 et seq.) to require that in carrying out the prohibition against general solicitation or general advertising contained in section 230.502(c) of title 17, Code of Federal Regulations, the prohibition shall not apply to a presentation or other communication made by or on behalf of an issuer which is made at an event—
   - **(1)** sponsored by—
     - **(A)** the United States or any territory thereof, the District of Columbia, any State, a federally recognized Indian Tribe, a political subdivision of any State, territory, or federally recognized Indian Tribe, or any agency or public instrumentality of any of the foregoing;
     - **(B)** a college, university, or other institution of higher education;